pythonicmux/multiorderAlgorithm/README.md

 w is the weight of the order.

 The robot can only fit up to C capacity at once, and can deliver/pick up multiple deliveries at the same location, if they all fit.
+We assume pickups and dropoffs take 0 time.

 <b>
 The output must be an ordered list {(S, action, id), ...},